syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-Macros.md

 A macro is a series of commands that can be grouped together as a single command to automate a frequently used tasks.
 Macros can be created for Microsoft PowerPoint using Visual Basic for Applications (VBA).
 Please refer [Create Macros in PowerPoint](https://support.office.com/en-us/article/Create-a-macro-in-PowerPoint-5b07aff6-4dc9-462f-8fc9-66b4c5344e7e?ui=en-US&rs=en-US&ad=US) for more details

-Macros enabled PowerPoint presentations of file types - .PPTM and .POTM can only be preserved using Essential Presentation.
+Macros enabled PowerPoint presentations of file types - .PPTM and .POTM can only be preserved using Essential&reg; Presentation.

 ## Loading and Saving Macro enabled Presentation